 Programme announcement – Admissions

-Next MSc in Bioeconomy: Biotechnology and Law class starts in November 2021.
-Interested parties are invited to submit their application by
+Next MSc in Bioeconomy: Biotechnology and Law class starts in November 2022.
+Interested parties are invited to submit their application by 14 October 2022 or until places are filled, by following instructions at the applicatios page.

 Ideal Career path